nguyenkhois/build-environments/README.md

     * [How can I know about supported web browser?](#6-how-can-i-know-about-supported-web-browser)

 ## Features
-It's easy to config and install other dependencies that you need to your project.
+* It's simple to config and install the dependencies you need.
+* Supported:
+    * Code splitting.
+    * Image handling.
+    * CSS, JS code injected into HTML template automatic.
+    * .gitignore handling.
+* You don't need to care about the distribution (publish) directory.

+### Detail information
 ||react-babel-6|react-babel-7|react-code-splitting|react-typescript-3
 |---|:--:|:--:|:--:|:--:|
 |Programming language|JS|JS|JS|TS|